iPhone 5 (left) shows less noise and contrast than iPhone 4S (right).

 200% enlargement of upper left corner of above photo. iPhone 5, left, and 4S, right.

-Expectations for the iPhone 5 camera were pretty high, and many were disappointed when the new model arrived this fall.
+and many were disappointed when the new model arrived this fall.
 (That’s one problem with expectations.)
 The reason is that the basic specs are the same as on the 4S: 8 megapixel sensor, f/2.4 aperture, 3,264 by 2,448 backside-illuminated sensor.
 At first blush, there’s little to get excited about it.

 But the iPhone 5 camera turns out to be more than the sum of its specs.
 Five things stand out as better in comparison with the 4S: